 There should be confidentiality clauses drafted in the contract which identify the information being protected and the circumstances in which it can be used or disclosed.

-States who owns such rights to products provided under the contract.
+States who own such rights to products provided under the contract.

 It is common for the party providing goods or services under a contract to provide certain warranties in relation to the delivery of the goods or services.

-Indemnity clauses are an express obligation to compensate the indemnified party by making a money payment for some defined loss or damage.
+Indemnity clauses are an express obligation to compensate the indemnified party by making a monetary payment for some defined loss or damage.